pallets/click/docs/documentation.rst

 Escaping Click's Wrapping
 ---------------------------
-Sometimes Click's wrapping can be a problem such as when showing code examples where newlines are significant.
+Sometimes Click's wrapping can be a problem, such as when showing code examples where newlines are significant.
 This behavior can be escaped on a per-paragraph basis by adding a line with only ``\b`` .
 The ``\b`` is removed from the rendered help text.

 Example: